Yoga is a way to re-create the body so that it serves a higher purpose;

 naturally and harmoniously and we live to the best of our ability.

-Yoga is a spiritual discipline that includes many mental, physical and behavioural practices and processes.
-All methods aim to create harmony between the body and mind, and to elevate and expand the spirit, and realise our ultimate nature.
-Plus, all Yoga practices provide multiple additional side-benefits.
+Yoga is a spiritual discipline that involves mental, physical and behavioural processes and practices.
+All methods aim to create harmony between the body and mind, elevate and expand the spirit, and realise our ultimate nature.
+Plus, Yoga practice provides countless side-benefits.

-As therapeutic devices and long-term lifestyle practices I primarily work with processes taught by Swami Satyananda Saraswati, founder of the Bihar School of Yoga, in Munger, India; B.K.S.
-Iyengar, founder of the Ramamani Iyengar Memorial Yoga Institute in Pune, India; and Jaggi Vasudev Sadhguru, living Yogi and mystic, and founder of the Isha Yoga Centre in Coimbatore, India.
+As short-term therapeutic tools and long-term lifestyle practices I primarily work with Hatha Yoga processes taught by Swami Satyananda Saraswati, founder of the Bihar School of Yoga, in Munger, India; B.K.S.
+Iyengar, founder of the Ramamani Iyengar Memorial Yoga Institute in Pune, India; and Sadhguru Jaggi Vasudev, living Yogi and mystic, and founder of the Isha Yoga Centre in Coimbatore, India.

 Associated methods include:

 I prefer to work with people one-to-one, and occasionally in small groups.
-I also instruct individuals in Yoga techniques online.
+I also carry out online consultations.
+Explore consultation options here.

 Or click on any of the above links